 For more detail, see WebMD’s article on Occupational Asthma.

 Nighttime asthma, also called nocturnal asthma, is a common type of the disease.
 If you have asthma, the chances of having symptoms are much higher during sleep because asthma is powerfully influenced by the sleep-wake cycle (circadian rhythms).
 Your asthma symptoms of wheezing, cough, and trouble breathing are common and dangerous, particularly at nighttime.

 Studies show that the most deaths related to asthma occur at night.
 It’s thought that this may be because of increased exposure to allergens (asthma triggers), cooling of the airways, reclining position, or even hormone secretions that follow a circadian pattern.
 Sometimes heartburn can cause asthma at night.
-Sinusitis and asthma are often problems at night, particularly with postnasal drip triggering symptoms such as coughing.
-Even sleeping causes changes in airway function.
+Sinusitis and asthma are often problems at night, particularly when postnasal drip triggers symptoms such as coughing.

-If you have asthma and notice your symptoms worsening as evening progresses, it’s time to see your asthma doctor and figure out the causes of asthma, so call today.
+If you have asthma and notice your symptoms worsening as evening progresses, it’s time to see your asthma doctor and figure out the causes of asthma.
 Understanding the right asthma medications and when to take them are key to managing nighttime asthma and getting quality sleep.

 For more detail, see WebMD’s article Nighttime Asthma.